BryanBH/Exercise-Lab/README.md

 ## Look for new exercises to add to your workout plan

-Exercise Lab is a *MERN Stack* application that allows users to browse for new exercises to add to their wrokouts.
+Exercise Lab is a *MERN Stack* application that allows users to browse for new exercises to add to their workouts.

 User can save these exercises and create unqiue workouts specifc to them by creating an account.